MVenkatraman/workshops/SI_awk/awk_workshop.md

 1. Learn basic awk syntax
 2. Filter a data file
 3. Summarize data within the file

-We will be using the bed file again.

 #### basic awk syntax: